 Kate considered it.
 "Wait, does that mean there's a portal left?"

 Gyro's eyes grew wide.
-"If there is a threat nearby then we'll have to destroy that portal."
+"If there is a threat nearby, then we'll have to destroy that portal."
 He backed away from them and looked around the room.
 "And there is something about this place that I just can't put my finger on.
-Something... familiar."
+It's something... familiar."

 The rest of them shrugged.

-"Not a single word."
-Gyro told them.
+"Not a single word," Gyro told them.
 He crept very quietly to the bedroom door and put his ear against it.
-Evina and Kate couldn't resist the temptation to do the same and soon they were all listening.
-Glue Stick was still watching the TV, though.
+Evina and Kate couldn't resist the temptation to do the same, and soon they were all listening.
+Although, Glue Stick was still watching the TV.

 Some voice on a phone spoke for a few seconds.

-"Yes, I know they will be there.
-Trust me.
+"Yes, I know they'll be there.
+Trust me!
 Just make sure it's evacuated!"

 The indiscernible voice continued for a few more moments.

 "It's now or never!
 We must go now.
-And make sure you're prepared!"
+Prepare to put up a fight!"